 While barista Adam supervises the cheery Khmer staff on the espresso machine (the guys are committed to educating and training young Cambodians in the art of coffee), upstairs partner David runs a hair salon.
 Book ahead for a cut/colour; he’s in demand.

 In late 2016, they added The Den, a more relaxed lounge area to sip coffee, dig into some carrot cake or get some work done to the middle level.
-There are stools on the balcony and art and photography curated by Sasha Constable on the walls.
+There are stools on the balcony and art and photography on the walls.
 They occasionally hold artsy events, performances and talks in the space.

 Good coffee, a smooth soundtrack, cool space, fine food to sate you from breakfast through night, and well-selected wines by the glass, Pages is my pick of the best cafés in Siem Reap.
 Located in a refurbished, retro 1960s building with low-slung chairs, vintage floor tiles and big windows that let the breeze waft in, Pages has a relaxed arty vibe that inspires you to stay.